JeringTech/KeyValueStore/ReadMe.md

 The following are examples of common key and value types.

 ##### Reference Types
-The following custom-reference-type is annotated according to MessagePack C# conventions:
+The following custom reference type is annotated according to MessagePack C# conventions:

 ```csharp
 [MessagePackObject] // MessagePack C# attribute